tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. What are the numeric permissions that are required for web viewable *files*?

 ## .htaccess files
+1.

 ## Intro To Web
 1. Describe the 4 *layers* (or *pillars*) of web design.
+1. What language do we use to add *structure* to a web page?
+1. Which layer of web design is responsible for how web pages look?
+1. How can we add *behvaior* to a web page?

 ## Basic HTML